jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-01.md

 linkTitle: 1st Law
 weight: 8
 # date: 2022-08-30
-# date: 2022-03-27
+date: 2022-03-27
 image: /graphics/econ/law1.jpg
-description: "Political economy is an important division of the science of government.
-The object of government is the happiness of men, united in society"
+description: "Every thing in the universe has an existential value, otherwise it would not exist"
-author: Juan Dalisay Jr
+author: Juan
 ---